vitessio/website/content/en/docs/22.0/reference/programs/vtclient/_index.md

       --streaming                                                   use a streaming query
       --target string                                               keyspace:shard@tablet_type
-      --timeout duration                                            timeout for queries (default 30s) --use_random_sequence                                         use random sequence for generating [min_sequence_id, max_sequence_id)
+      --timeout duration                                            timeout for queries (default 30s) --tracer string                                               tracing service to use (default "noop") --tracing-enable-logging                                      whether to enable logging in the tracing service --tracing-sampling-rate float                                 sampling rate for the probabilistic jaeger sampler (default 0.1)
+      --tracing-sampling-type string                                sampling strategy to use for jaeger. possible values are 'const', 'probabilistic', 'rateLimiting', or 'remote' (default "const")
+      --use_random_sequence                                         use random sequence for generating [min_sequence_id, max_sequence_id)
       --v Level                                                     log level for V logs -v, --version                                                     print binary version
       --vmodule vModuleFlag                                         comma-separated list of pattern=N settings for file-filtered logging
+      --vtgate_grpc_ca string                                       the server ca to use to validate servers when connecting --vtgate_grpc_cert string                                     the cert to use to connect --vtgate_grpc_crl string                                      the server crl to use to validate server certificates when connecting
+      --vtgate_grpc_key string                                      the key to use to connect --vtgate_grpc_server_name string                              the server name to use to validate server certificate --vtgate_protocol string                                      how to talk to vtgate (default "grpc")
 ```